-If you’re set on a certain location, use the map view to choose your hotel – simply click on the icons to bring up the hotel details.
-Or read curated articles on best places to stay in Aix, Avignon, Arles or Marseille.
+If you’re set on a certain location, read our curated articles on best places to stay in Aix, Avignon, Arles or Marseille.
 If you’re more open to location – browse our gallery of Provence hotels.

 Our recommendations are based on personal experience, favoured by friends, endorsed by our trusted network of tourism operators in Provence, or loved by you – our readers!
 If you’ve stayed at an exceptional hotel in Provence and you think it should be included in this list, please let us know…

 And lastly, we personally use and recommend Booking.com for booking the best hotels in Provence.
 They make booking accommodation easy & safe, they have a huge selection of hotels, and they consistently provide the best rates.
 If you do choose to book with Booking.com through our site we may receive a small commission, at no extra charge to you.

 Whether you’re looking for a rural retreat or a city break, Provence offers the best of French holiday accommodation.
 However, for some, choosing to stay in one of the main centres makes outside exploration easier.
 Provence cities are jam-packed with incredible attractions, and each has its own unique character and atmosphere.
 Here are a few of my favourite places to stay in Provence.